We have a bunch of fantastic propane tank cover ideas to share with you.

 They will help you to hide the propane tank on your BBQ, fire pit, hot tub, hot water system, or any other gas-burning appliance.
-We have an article on how to hide fire pit propane tanks but I wanted to focus on covers here.
+We have another article on hiding fire pit propane tanks, but we will focus on covers here.

-Propane tanks, whether small or large, aren’t the most appealing things to look at, but a good cover can change all that.
+Whether small or large, propane tanks aren’t the most appealing things to look at, but a good cover can change all that.
 Let’s get into them!

 1. Propane Gas Tank Cover